What is two-factor authentication?

 How do I enroll for two-factor authentication?

 It takes less than five minutes to set up an account for two-factor authentication.
-You can enroll for two-factor authentication from following the instructions as shown in the Two-factor authentication enrollment video (with DUO) or from following the instructions under the Enrollment Guide.
+You can enroll by following the instructions in the Two-Factor authentication enrollment video (with DUO) or by following the instructions under the Two-Factor Authentication Enrollment Guide.

 Support for two-factor authentication